TUMFTM/SASIM/README.md

 The VMRP Web-App is already deployed and can be accessed at sasim.mcube-cluster.de.
 It is to note, that the current version 0.2 is a beta-version, and bugs can occur.

 ## Get started for Developers:

+### Run Project
+Before the project can be run, make sure following steps are done:
+1. clone project to your local repository
-For developers, it is important, that after cloning the project additionally add the file api_keys.py to the config folder.
+2. add your own file api_keys.py to the config folder.
 Then add your TIER and DB Api keys in the following format:

 ```
 dbkey = 'Own DB API-Key'
 tierkey = 'Own TIER API-Key'
 ```

-IMPORTANT: if you want to run the project, change constant ROOT_DIR in config/definitions to variant 2 by commenting VARIANT 1 and uncommenting VARIANT 2.
+3. change constant ROOT_DIR in config/definitions to variant 2 by commenting VARIANT 1 and uncommenting VARIANT 2.
 VARIANT 1 is needed if you want to build an .exe file

-Before the backend can be used, it is necessary to run a local instance of OTP2 (Open Trip Planner) on the local device of the developer (find tutorial here --> https://docs.opentripplanner.org/en/latest/Basic-Tutorial/)
+3. run a local instance of OTP2 (Open Trip Planner) on the local device of the developer (find tutorial here --> https://docs.opentripplanner.org/en/latest/Basic-Tutorial/)

-The application server can be then deployed locally (--> run app.py).
+4. The application server can be then deployed locally (--> run app.py).

+### REST-API
 The Backend REST-Api can be accessed at localhost:5000/plattform/ with the following params:
 - inputStartAddress:
 a Munich address as type string in format "<Streetname> <#>, München"
 - inputEndAddress:
 a Munich address as type string in format "<Streetname> <#>, München"
 - tripMode: a valid tripMode

-following tripModes can be used:
+following modes can be used as the param tripMode:
 - "CAR" : trip with a private gasoline car
 - "ECAR" : trip with a private electric car
 - "MOPED" : trip with a private moped